 Every now and then you just feel like letting loose with a real rant.
 Here’s one on how a typical shopping trip to the grocery store has become a microcosm of everything our country now seems to stand for.

 When I first began writing this post, its working title for some time was “Introvert Hell: The Grocery Store.”
 That’s because I am by nature an introvert and find most grocery stores here in the U.S. to be loud and oppressive places, with their dense press of humanity, blaring public address systems, and omnipresent, rumbling refrigeration compressors creating a constant din wherever one goes inside.
 (To name a few items as a start.)
-And since research suggests one-third to one-half of the population are introverts — despite the widespread disregard for us in this country’s implicit promotion of the “extrovert ideal” everywhere — there would be no shortage of potential readers.
+And since research suggests one-third to one-half of the population are introverts — despite the widespread disregard for us in this country’s implicit promotion of the “extrovert ideal” everywhere — there would have been no shortage of potential readers.

 But as I took down notes it became apparent there was more to my dislike of grocery shopping than simple introversion.
 Grocery stores today, like many other things in this country, are a microcosm of the larger society.
 They reflect much about our guiding value system and collective behavior.